c29park/CounterProject/docs/info.md

 by a 25&nbsp;MHz clock generates pixel coordinates as well as hsync/vsync pulses.
 Each video frame, a 16-bit counter advances and six sine/cosine lookup tables produce rotation matrices for the six planes of a tesseract (zw, yw, yz, xw, xz, xy).
-For every pixel the design projects all 16 vertices through two chained perspective stages (w and z) and checks whether that pixel falls on the lime 4D struts, cyan 3D edges, or white vertices.
+The 16 projected vertices are recomputed once per frame and cached, then each pixel reuses those coordinates when checking whether it falls on the lime 4D struts, cyan 3D edges, or white vertices.
 When it does, the pixel lights up with the appropriate 2:2:2 RGB color; otherwise it stays black.